alberti42/obsidian-minimize-on-close/README.md

 ### From Obsidian Community Plugins

+Click on the link [Minimize on Close Plugin](obsidian://show-plugin?id=minimize-on-close) or follow the instructions below:

 1. Open Obsidian.
 2. Go to `Settings` > `Community Plugins` > `Browse`.
 3. Search for <a href="obsidian://show-plugin?id=minimize-on-close">**Minimize on Close**</a>.